How to value a business: Methods to find your business worth

 Formula: Value = Assets – Liabilities

-- Assets: Everything your business owns (cash, inventory, equipment, property)
+- Assets: Everything your business owns (cash, inventory, equipment, property, intellectual property)

 - Liabilities: Everything your business owes (loans, unpaid bills, taxes)

-Assets include things like land, buildings, inventory, vehicles, equipment, cash, and accounts receivable (money owed by customers).
+Assets include things like land, buildings, inventory, vehicles, equipment, cash, and accounts receivable.
+For tax purposes, rules often permit an immediate deduction for certain depreciating assets costing $300 or less.
 Intellectual property such as copyrights, trademarks and patents are also assets.

 Liabilities include debts like loans, taxes owed, or accounts payable (unpaid bills).